Zaggen/commonjs-injector/README.md

 that node require caches files already required, so setting injector.byPassInjection(false) after requiring a module that uses the injector will use the default value if called later and not the new setted value, this is not a bug, is the expected behavior since we don't want to disable caching, in that case you can remove the item from the cache.

+###Changelog###
+- 0.4.0: Now you don't have to set @dependencies on the arguments list, this benefits js users since now there is nothing to set